-These financial statements of Mineral Resources Limited (the Company) for the year ended 30 June 2012 represent those of the Company and its controlled entities ('the Consolidated Entity' or 'the Group').
+These financial statements of Mineral Resources Limited ('the Company') for the year ended 30 June 2012 represent those of the Company and its controlled entities (collectively referred to as 'the Consolidated Entity' or 'the Group').
 The separate financial statements of the parent entity, Mineral Resources Limited, have not been presented within this financial report as permitted by the Corporations Act 2001.